You will find plenty of day trips to choose from on the nation's largest paved trail network.

 This 16-mile ride begins a block from downtown Miamisburg.
 With numerous restaurants to choose from in Miamisburg, it’s a great place to get a bite before hitting the trail or as a reward after.
+And don’t miss the numerous historical markers and plaques along the trail in Miamisburg.
 This ride offers mature trees and stunning river vistas.
 Once in Franklin, be sure to check out the Old Log Post Office and circle a block over to Main Street to take in murals by local, award-winning artist Eric Henn. map and details

 Aviation Ride (14 miles round trip)